 Then, after years of efforts and letdowns, Donegal VEC was finally given the go ahead to build a new, state of the art school at its site in Drumboe.
 The new school opened for students in September 2011, and continued to grow and excel under the leadership of Mr Alan Thompson who acted as Principal until December 2023.

-No doubt, further chapters will be written into the schools long and distinguished history.
+No doubt, further chapters will be written into the schools long and distinguished history as we welcome our new Principal Mr Sean Mc Fadden.